Boeing CEO sees slow airline rebound, no dividend for 'years' - RFI

 Around $17 billion aimed at Boeing was included in the giant federal relief bill approved in late March under the CARES act, which restricts dividends and share buybacks from companies that take aid.

+Boeing has divided the roles of CEO and chairman as it navigates its current crisis.

+Calhoun defended the company's withdrawal from a $4.2 billion deal with Brazilian company Embraer, which has said it will sue Boeing following the move.

-Calhoun predicted the airline industry would have a strong recovery once the COVID-19 crisis is contained, but warned of a tough road until that time.
+Calhoun predicted the airline industry would have a strong recovery once the COVID-19 crisis is contained, but warned of a tough road ahead.

+The coronavirus will compel airlines to reconsider the way they manage flights, putting greater emphasis on hygiene.

+During a question and answer session with investors, Calhoun was asked whether Boeing expects planes to be reconfigured to meet social distancing guidelines.

 Airline clients are deferring deliveries, suspending payments to Boeing and retiring older aircraft, which hits the company's services business.